 The Baecke Endowment for the Humanities champions scholarly endeavors by faculty and students of St. Ambrose University in all fields of humanistic inquiry.

 The humanities are a group of disciplines that both express and interpret what human beings have believed, experienced, and celebrated in our time and throughout the centuries.
 As branches of learning, the humanities include history, literature, languages, linguistics, philosophy, ethics, law, theology and religion.
 The history, theory, and criticism of the arts are also considered humanities topics.
-Aspects of social sciences that employ qualitative, historical, or philosophical approaches, including cultural anthropology, archaeology, political science, international relations, and interdisciplinary areas such as folklore and women's studies, are also fields in the humanities.
+Aspects of social sciences that employ qualitative, historical, or philosophical approaches, including cultural anthropology, archaeology, political science, international relations, and interdisciplinary areas such as folklore and women and gender studies, are also fields in the humanities.

 For More Information